ms609/Quartet/README.md

 It's named Slow Quartet as it calculates the metric rather inefficiently; it may not be of use for large trees.
 Faster algorithms are available: try the R package tqDist.

+What other implementations don't seem to do is report how many quartets are resolved in one tree and unresolved in another.

 The package will soon be compiled and uploaded to the CRAN repository.
 Meanwhile, you can install the latest version of the package into R thus: